About Poster Presentations

 How Long Will My Poster Presentation Last?

-Posters will be presented during 75-minute sessions held in the morning and afternoon.
+Posters will be grouped into 45-60-minute sessions with others from the same or related disciplines.
 Presenters should stand by their poster for the duration of the session.
-Posters will be grouped into sessions with others from the same or related disciplines.
 Presenters should arrive shortly before the session begins to register, find their assigned locations, and mount their displays.

 How Large Should My Poster Be?